The walk proves to be much shorter than we expected.

 Diamonds and Prospectors that Subsist in Chapada

 In the riverbeds, browned by iron, greedy miners found gems in surprising quantities.

 They opened new paths to previously inaccessible areas around the towns that were growing before our eyes: Sheets (from Bahia), Mucugê, Palmeiras and Andaraí, among others of equal colonial elegance but lesser size and importance.

 We descend from the hill and head towards the narrow valley of Mucugêzinho.
 There, we have the first contact with the beds still filtered by the most persistent prospectors in the region.

-Success cases are rare.
-Most Chapada residents prefer bets with greater chances of success.
-At the moment, tourism proves to be the most guaranteed.
+Success stories are rare.
+Most Chapada residents prefer bets with higher odds of success.
+At the moment, tourism proves to be the most assured.

 In 1995, under pressure from the same environmental groups that managed to create the national park and waged long-standing destruction of the local ecosystem, the government banned non-traditional diamond mining.

 Although not everything is still perfect, nature has come to be treated as the most precious asset in the area.

 And Brazilian and foreign visitors and travelers flocked to Chapada Diamantina in large numbers.